South African Railway

 For GETS Global Signaling, we ported our LayGO Toolkit, including the SDL WANic/405 driver, to VentureCom's Real Time Extensions for Windows (RTX).Alstom New York

 Alstom New York used our LayGO/LAPB PCMCIA to test railway switches for the Washington, D.C.
 Metro.
 We developed an HDLC driver for Alstom supporting multiple PCMCIA cards in the same system.

 WeatherNews, Inc. (formerly Ocean Routes) provides weather information to the international shipping industry, so ships can alter their routes depending on weather conditions.
 WeatherNews receives the weather information from the National Weather Service (NWS) in Silver Spring, Maryland.
+(They have a great website for the history of the National Weather Service.)
 Besides shipping route services, WeatherNews also provided weather information to local radio stations in the San Francisco Bay Area.

 In the first phase of Advanced Relay's project with Open Routes (1986), weather data was received from the NWS on a PC using our PC.25 (Emulex DCP/88 ISA card) and forwarded to a Data General Nova 100 where the data were processed and forwarded to the international shipping.

 In a second phase (1996), we used a Windows PC with our LayGO/X.25 (Comtrol Hostess ISA card) and a TCP/IP stack, to communicate to a Sun Workstation, where the data were processed.Nera